Abbas Kiarostami: Individualism

 Though Kiarostami has been compared to Satyajit Ray, Vittorio De Sica, Éric Rohmer, and Jacques Tati, his films exhibit a singular style, often employing techniques of his own invention.

 During the filming of The Bread and Alley in 1970, Kiarostami had major differences with his experienced cinematographer about how to film the boy and the attacking dog.
 While the cinematographer wanted separate shots of the boy approaching, a close-up of his hand as he enters the house and closes the door, followed by a shot of the dog, Kiarostami believed that if the three scenes could be captured as a whole it would have a more profound impact in creating tension over the situation.
 That one shot took around forty days to complete until Kiarostami was fully content with the scene.
 Kiarostami later commented that the breaking of scenes would have disrupted the rhythm and content of the film's structure, preferring to let the scene flow as one.

-Unlike other directors, Kiarostami showed no interest in staging extravagant combat scenes or complicated chase scenes in large-scale productions, instead of attempting to mold the medium of film to his own specifications.
+Unlike other directors, Kiarostami showed no interest in staging extravagant combat scenes or complicated chase scenes in large-scale productions, instead attempting to mold the medium of film to his own specifications.
 Kiarostami appeared to have settled on his style with the Koker trilogy, which included a myriad of references to his own film material, connecting common themes and subject matter between each of the films.
 Stephen Bransford has contended that Kiarostami's films do not contain references to the work of other directors, but are fashioned in such a manner that they are self-referenced.
 Bransford believes his films are often fashioned into an ongoing dialectic with one film reflecting on and partially demystifying an earlier film.

 He continued experimenting with new modes of filming, using different directorial methods and techniques.
 A case in point is Ten, which was filmed in a moving automobile in which Kiarostami was not present.
 He gave suggestions to the actors about what to do, and a camera placed on the dashboard filmed them while they drove around Tehran.
 The camera was allowed to roll, capturing the faces of the people involved during their daily routine, using a series of extreme-close shots.
 Ten was an experiment that used digital cameras to virtually eliminate the director.
 This new direction towards a digital micro-cinema is defined as a micro-budget filmmaking practice, allied with a digital production basis.

 Kiarostami's cinema offers a different definition of film.
 According to film professors such as Jamsheed Akrami of William Paterson University, Kiarostami consistently tried to redefine film by forcing the increased involvement of the audience.
 In his later years, he also progressively trimmed the timespan within his films.
 Akrami thinks that this reduces filmmaking from a collective endeavor to a purer, more basic form of artistic expression.